 SAN SEBASTIAN — “Spanish Shame” is the first whole TV series to be screened at San Sebastian Film Festival.
 It’s also the first full series from Movistar +, the pay TV arm of Telefonica, No other European telecom has driven so much or so fast into high-end original series.
 As such “Spanish Shame” is a pioneer.
 It may also prove a milestone.

-Competinfg at San Sebastian’s Zabaltegi-Tabakalera showcase, which has been srnthened this year to include a panopl,yof edgier fare, mostly movies, “Spanish Shame” stars Javier Gutiérrez (“Marshland, “The Motive”) and Malena Alterio (“Five Square Meters”).
+Competing at San Sebastian’s Zabaltegi-Tabakalera showcase, “Spanish Shame” stars Javier Gutiérrez (“Marshland, “The Motive”) and Malena Alterio (“Five Square Meters”).
 The 10-part half-hour offer a black humored romantic comedy tapping into Spanish classic movie tradition of dark comedies of frustration (think Rafael Azcona) black humor as well as, in a refreshing turn, echoing U.S. references such as “Curb Your Enthusiasm” or “Louie,” – something singular in contemporary Spanish TV production.

 In “Spanish Shame” an aspiring art photographer with a monumental lack of talent still makes his living after 20 years of trying to scorer an exhibition as a photographer at weddings, communions.
 His personal life lurches from one ridiculous social embarrassment to another.

 Series is written and directed by Juan Cavestany (“People in Places”) and Álvaro Fernández Armero (“Sidetracked”) and is co-produced by Apache Films, whose founder, Enrique López Lavigne, has producer credits including “28 Weeks Later” and “The Impossible.” ”In a way, it’s anti-concept –you will feel embarrassed as you watch it.”